GEMINI-Breeding/SOGM_soil_spectra_simulation/README.md

 Additionally, the SOGM is packaged with the PROSAIL model, which combines the PROSPECT-5, D, and 4SAIL models.

-Citation: Lei, T., and Bailey, B.N., (2023).
-Soil Optical Generative Model for 3D Plant and Radiative Transfer Modelling.
-American Geophysical Union Fall Meeting.
-San Fransico, California.
+Citation: Lei, T., & Bailey, B. N. (2024).
+A text-based, generative deep learning model for soil reflectance spectrum simulation in the VIS-NIR (400-2499 nm) bands. arXiv preprint arXiv:2405.01060.